 Among Bret's many credits is his arrangement of "A Medley Of Gershwin Tunes", scored for full orchestra with jazz quartet, featured at Pops In The Park 1996, Orleans, MA.
 He composed the music for and co-directed with Joan Spilman the musical drama "Why?" at Brewster Baptist Church, Brewster, MA 2005.
 He has given concerts of original works for piano, string quartet, sarode, and backing tracks and has done extensive composing and production work with Dani Dalinian, Nandlal Nayak, and Eric Raynaud (Fraction) and has developed a larch archive of totalistic, world, and computer based music, utilizing his own tonal systems and other unique devises.

-Jessica is a versatile and active K-12 music educator, musician, artist and songwriter.
+Jessica owns House of Jam.
+She's is a versatile and active K-12 music educator, musician, artist and songwriter.
 A Montreal Canadian native, she obtained her professional degree in Jazz Performance from Vanier College, with a focus on voice and piano.
 She also earned a Bachelor of Arts in Music Education from Southern New Hampshire University with a focus on voice, piano, and choral conducting.

 Among other experiences, Jessica has taught music overseas as the Music Director for the African Children's Choir MFL teams in Africa .
 She was also a member of the renowned Jireh Gospel Choir and performed at numerous festivals and events such as the World Polyfolia Vocal Showcase in Normandie, France.
 She has also performed as a solo jazz artist in Montreal city.

-Aside from teaching, Jessica is also an active performer, recording artist, songwriter, who performs on a weekly basis with her local bands and produces her own music.
+Aside from teaching, Jessica is also an active performer, recording artist, songwriter, who performs on a weekly basis with her local bands.